kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/power.md

 Third, like when you defend yourself with a barrier, each protected creature can choose whether to rely on your barrier or their own Defensive Skills when attacked.

 ## Power Collision
 It is possible for two powers or supernaturally charged objects to collide with one another.
 The results of the collision will depend on the strength of the colliding projectiles.
 To create a collision, you must meet three criteria: you have to take the Collide Power Reaction, be in a position and have the ability to make a parallel shot, and have an Initiative within 5 points of the opponent that launched the original projectile, or surpass their Initiative.
-Then you use a ranged Attack Power (or shoot a supernaturally charged projectile as a Reaction) at the opposing Power.
+Then you use a ranged attack power (or shoot a supernaturally charged projectile as a Reaction) at the opposing Power.
 You make an Offensive Roll and the result must be within 5 points of the opposing roll, or surpass it.
 If you achieve this result, then both you and the opponent roll 2d6 and add the Base Damage of the Power.
 The Degree of Difference (DoD) is compared to the below table.

 {% include table-index.html index="MAGIC60" %}